astronomer/docs/astro/configure-deployment-resources.md

 :::

 When a Deployment has high availability enabled, it runs multiple instances of its Airflow components across separate nodes for resiliency.
-This ensures that your DAGs can continue to run if there's an issue with one of the clusters your component instance is running on.
+This ensures that your DAGs can continue to run if there's an issue with one of your Airflow components in a specific cluster, or if a cluster experiences an outage.
+Because this setting results in more resource usage, it can increase the cost of your Deployment.
+See [LINK].

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **Details** tab.